IvanRente/Multiplayer2/README.md

 5. **Adding color change with RPCs**
-   The `ColorChanger` script used a ServerRpc to send a command from the client to the server whenever the player pressed C, and an ObserversRpc to update everyone’s screens.
+   The `ColorChange` script used a ServerRpc to send a command from the client to the server whenever the player pressed C, and an ObserversRpc to update everyone’s screens.
 Pressing C toggles between red and the player’s original color.
 Both the Host and Client see the same color at the same time.

 ## Conclusion